w3c/wcag-act-rules/content/rules/2ee8b8/proposed.md

 <a class="example-link" title="Failed Example 9" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/2ee8b8/9bc0a53c1621afedb8621a4c36c01c9a5e809ea3.html">Open in a new tab</a>

 This button's accessible name contains the word "the" in the middle of it, which causes the [contiguous subsequence][] check of the [label in name algorithm][] (in particular: the "contiguous" requirement) to fail.
-So it fails the rule.

 ```html
 <button aria-label="Download the specification">Download specification</button>